francescocassini/efficient-masked-sign-motion-hand-refinement/README.md

 python scripts/reproduce_table4_refinement.py
 ```

-Reviewer checks:

-- PoseSelect is not parameter-free.
-- OracleSelect is a diagnostic ceiling and should not be treated as deployable.
-- PoseSelect copies the body stream from the HandPolish cache and edits only
-  selected hand tokens.

-Expected paper-level evidence is summarized in `docs/PAPER_RESULTS.md` under
-Table 4.

 ## 9. Experiment 5: Post-Cache Overhead

-**Paper claim checked:** PoseSelect and GainEdit are measured as post-cache
+The overhead benchmark starts from a validated HandPolish cache and measures
+the deployable post-cache refinement variants (PoseSelect and GainEdit)
-refinement stages, separate from native generation.
+separately from native generation.

 Run: